Victims of Santa Fe High School shooting include substitute teacher, Pakistani exchange student

 Later, Vaughan’s family confirmed her death to ABC News.

-Rhonda Hart was not immediately available for comment when contacted by Fox News on Saturday.
+Rhonda Hart declined to comment when contacted by Fox News on Saturday.

 Angelique Ramirez

-Angelique Ramirez, a student at Santa Fe High, also died on May 18, her aunt said on Facebook.
+Angelique Ramirez, a student at Santa Fe High, also died on May 18, her aunt confirmed on Facebook.

 The news comes after Ramirez’s family was informed that the 15-year-old was shot in the leg, but they were unable to locate her.